rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 The traditional meaning of the word *wallet* simply doesn't apply to Bitcoin.
  The word *wallet* was used in Bitcoin because the original Bitcoin core client app would store private keys in a file named `wallet.dat`.
- This `wallet.dat` was simply the file where your private keys were stored.

 ### Hot Wallet

 A *hot wallet* refers to any software or hardware that stores your private keys in a device connected to the Internet,